jipp/sonoffTH/README.md

 * add last will for mqtt
 * parameter the OTA
 * CI for Project
-* maybe start ondemand wifi instead of resetting all settings
+* maybe start on-demand wifi instead of resetting all settings
-* incase mqtt dies in operation, reconnect when switch changes
+* in case mqtt dies in operation, reconnect when switch changes
+* enhance build system to automatic versioning and nameing of .bin file

 ## Additional files
 -